mmistakes/minimal-mistakes/_drafts/project-loom.md

 -Djdk.virtualThreadScheduler.minRunnable=1
 ```

 The above settings force the scheduler to use a pool configured with only one carrier thread.
-Since the `"Working hard"` virtual thread never reaches a blocking operation, it will never yield the execution to the `"Take a break"` virtual thread.
+Since the `workingHard` virtual thread never reaches a blocking operation, it will never yield the execution to the `takeABreak"` virtual thread.
 In fact, the output is the following:

 ```
 21:28:35.702 [Working hard] INFO in.rcard.virtual.threads.App - VirtualThread[#21,Working hard]/runnable@ForkJoinPool-1-worker-1 | I'm working hard
 --- Running forever ---
 ```

-The `"Working hard"` virtual thread is never unmounted from the carrier thread, and the `"Take a break"` virtual thread is never scheduled.
+The `workingHard` virtual thread is never unmounted from the carrier thread, and the `takeABreak` virtual thread is never scheduled.

 Let's now change things to let the cooperative scheduling work.
 We define a new function simulating an employee that is working hard but stops working every 100 milliseconds: